 The civil parish of Bradpole lies entirely within the Dorset Area of Outstanding Natural Beauty (AONB) which washes over Bradpole and the surrounding parishes within the Bridport Area Neighbourhood Plan (BANP) Area (designated in May 2014).

-AONB’s receive strong protection within national planning policy see: 2019 Nation Planning Portfolio Framework (NPPF)
+AONB’s receive strong protection within national planning policy see: 2019 National Planning Portfolio Framework (NPPF)

-BANP will set out how any development should aim to conserve and enhance the landscape and scenic beauty areas of this part of the Dorset AONB.
-In the case of Bradpole Parish these areas include the Asker Valley at “Happy Island”, Watton Hill, the Brit Valley corridor, as well as many of the green spaces owned by Bradpole Council.
-Bradpole Council had already provided protection, in collaboration with Fields in Trust , for the green space at the Gore Cross Recreation Area and more recently that at Pageants Field.
+BANP sets out how any development should aim to conserve and enhance the landscape and scenic beauty areas of this part of the Dorset AONB.
+In the case of Bradpole Parish these areas include the Asker Valley at “Happy Island” as well as many of the green spaces owned by Bradpole Council.
+Bradpole Council had already provided protection, in collaboration with Fields in Trust for the green space at the Gore Cross Recreation Area and more recently that at Pageants Field.
 See Bradpole’s Green Spaces

 Residents across the BANP area have acknowledged, in various recent consultations, the importance of maintaining green gaps between the settlements within the Neighbourhood Plan area.
 To achieve this BANP is designating various Green Gaps in which new housing development will be restricted to prevent coalescence and to ensure that the Green Gaps are not diminished.
-In the case of Bradpole Parish this involves area (B) either side of Pymore Road.
+In the case of Bradpole Parish this involves area (B) along the Brit Valley Corridor either side of Pymore Road.